[MARMAM] HDR Honours opportunity: Burrunan dolphin research, Victoria Australia

 affiliation with Deakin University, is currently seeking applications

-from highly qualified candidates for a BSc Honours project
+from highly qualified candidates for BSc Honours, mid-year intake 2014

-(research-based) investigating the spatial ecology of the Burrunan
+population structure and spatial ecology of the newly described Burrunan

 endemic to southern Australia, has recently been described

 (Charlton-Robb et al. 2011).
 Tursiops australis are currently known to

 inhabit inshore regions of Victoria, Tasmania and South Australia.

 Previous research shows the species consist of small genetically

 distinct populations susceptible to numerous threats and is likely to be

 of grave conservation concern.
 Tursiops australis has also recently been